Ivana Brlić-Mažuranić

-Ivana Brlić-Mažuranić ([ǐʋana bř̩ːlitɕ maʒǔranitɕ]; 18 April 1874 – 21 September 1938) was a Croatian writer.
-Within her native land, as well as internationally, she has been praised as the best Croatian writer for children.
+Ivana Brlić-Mažuranić ([ǐʋana bř̩ːlitɕ maʒǔranitɕ]; 18 April 1874 – 21 September 1938), also spelled Ivana Berlic-Mazuranic in English, was a Croatian writer.
+She has been praised as the best Croatian writer for children.

 Early life

 She was born on 18 April 1874 in Ogulin into a well-known Croatian family of Mažuranić.
 Her father Vladimir Mažuranić was a writer, lawyer and historian who wrote Prinosi za hrvatski pravno-povjestni rječnik (Croatian dictionary for history and law) in 1882.
-Her grandfather was the politician, the Ban of Croatia and poet Ivan Mažuranić, while her grandmother Aleksandra Demeter was the sister of well-known writer and one of keypersons of Croatian national revival movement, Dimitrija Demeter.
+Her grandfather was a politician, the Ban of Croatia and poet Ivan Mažuranić, while her grandmother Aleksandra Demeter was the sister of well-known writer and one of keypersons of Croatian national revival movement, Dimitrija Demeter.
 Ivana was largely home-schooled.
 With the family she moved first to Karlovac, then to Jastrebarsko, and ultimately to Zagreb.

 Upon marriage to Vatroslav Brlić, a politician and a prominent lawyer in 1892, she moved to Brod na Savi (today Slavonski Brod) where she entered another known family and lived there for most of her life.
 She became the mother of seven children and devoted all her work to her family and education.
 Her first literary creations were initially written in French.

 Work

-Ivana Brlić-Mažuranić started writing poetry, diaries and essays rather early but her works were not published until the beginning of the 20th century.
-Her stories and articles like the series of educational articles under the name "School and Holidays" started to be published more regularly in the journals after the year 1903.
+Ivana Brlić-Mažuranić started writing poetry, diaries and essays rather early, but her works were not published until the beginning of the 20th century.
+Her stories and articles, like the series of educational articles under the name School and Holidays, started to be published more regularly in the journals after 1903.